 Trust me, telescope users like us WANT to help people get good telescopes at a good price.
 Visit an observatory, or attend a star party hosted by an astronomy club.
 People like us WANT to give you free information and save you the hassle!

 People who visit the observatory ask me all the time “so what kind of scopes do you recommend?”
 And because I know they’ll forget the information, I give them my card and tell them to contact me so I can follow up!
 Most never do.
 Maybe they found a good scope, maybe they ended up getting a bad one, or simply lost interest and gave up.

-Either way, someone like me can’t help you if you don’t ask or follow up, and if you go ahead and get a POS only for you to be told later “it’s a trash telescope,” then that’s your fault!
+Either way, someone like me can’t help you if you don’t ask or follow up, and if you go ahead and get a cheap POS only for you to be told later “it’s a trash telescope,” then that’s your fault!

 Great first telescopes don’t need to be super fancy, include a motor drive for tracking, nor do they need any computer software.
 You can get good all around telescopes in the $200 price range, and they can be good investments in return.
 They can have equatorial mounts which enable you to track with Earth’s rotation, or they can be Dobsonian reflectors that are easy and ready to use straight out of the box.